 Essential Features for a Budget App

 Great!
 Now that we’ve reviewed a few successful budgeting applications, we can easily discern the features that customers are likely to expect from such solutions.
-Let’s go through these features one by one and decide if they make sense for our case.
+Let’s go through these features one by one and decide if they make sense as we go about making a budget app.

 Registration and onboarding